Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Loghub Datasets

 \textbf{OpenStack}.
-OpenStack~\cite{openstack} is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter.
-This dataset was generated on CloudLab~\cite{cloudlab}, a flexible, scientific infrastructure for research on cloud computing.
+OpenStack is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter.
+This dataset was provided by~\cite{du2017deeplog} and was generated on CloudLab~\cite{cloudlab}, a flexible, scientific infrastructure for research on cloud computing.
 Both normal logs and abnormal cases with failure injection are provided, making the data amenable to anomaly detection research.